-Start a Chapter • Chapter Materials • Collegiate Member Benefits • Recruitment • Music In Our Schools Month and Your Chapter • Recognition Program • Collegiate Advocacy Summit • Collegiate Dues and First-Year Teacher Discount • FAQs • Financial Aid and Fundraising • Logos
+Start a Chapter • Chapter Materials • Collegiate Member Benefits • Recruitment • Music In Our Schools Month and Your Chapter • Recognition Program • Collegiate Advocacy Summit • Collegiate Dues and First-Year Teacher Discount • FAQs • Financial Aid and Fundraising • Logos and Branding

 Fundraising is as vital to public relations as it is to revenue generation.
 Always consider the benefit to your funder when developing fundraising plans.
 Examples: If you are having a “rock-a-thon,” “dance-a-thon,” or “anything-a-thon” — hold it at a local business.
 The business will probably be happy to supply the contestants with refreshments and publicity because of the increased traffic to their location.
 And guess who will be a loyal supporter of your program in the future?
 The management and employees of that business!
 Sell stock in a project, trip, or event sponsored by your chapter.
 Include your sponsor in the event’s success by holding a “Stockholders Dinner,” during which videos, photos, and testimonials of participants can be presented.

 - Set financial goals for the year in dollars per volunteers available.
 Limit fund-raising projects to three a year.